Code-Institute-Submissions/crossword-generator/README.md

 ### Bugs
 #### Solved Bugs

-A bug was found in the crossword generation algorithm, whereby a word could end up adjacent to another word without intersecting it.
-This was not present in the original algorithm, which always selected the longest word possible, but was introduced along with a random choice of max length for each word.
-(The random max length was necessary as crosswords with too many long and difficult clues were being generated).
-The problem was caused by the probing routine in the `generate_new_word()` function stopping abruptly when the max length was reached, without checking to see if the last cell added was legal or not.
+A bug was found in the crossword generation algorithm, whereby a word could end up running into another word that already existed in the crossword, and ran in the same direction.
+This bug was only observed once in manual testing, and a screenshot was taken to enable analysis later.
+It turned out to be caused by an assumption that words would only intersect other words that ran orthogonal to themselves.
+This is almost always true, but it is possible for a word, for instance, to run down a column and collide with another that shares the same column.
+The last letter of the first could have been the first letter of the second, which turns them into one compound word

+The bug was solved by checking that the orientation of the intersecting word was in fact orthogonal to the candidate word.
+This required the addition of another grid to the Crossword class, `Crossword.letter_use`, which recorded whether each letter in the grid was being used by an across word, a down word, both, or neither.

 #### Remaining Bugs
 ### Validator Testing